GregTheMadMonk/gregthemadmonk.github.io/hugo-pages/content/posts/fold-expressions-to-extension-methods.md

 Thanks to the fact that our functions aren't dummies anymore, we can get rid of `decltype` and `std::declval`.

 Overall, this solution looks relatively clean.
-But if we try to modify it somehow to accept, let's say, some generic class template that is tuple-like, the problem of a possible winning meaningful specialization of `operator+` arises.
+But if we try to modify it somehow to accept, let's say, some generic class template that is tuple-like, the problem of a possible winning meaningful specialization of `operator+` (among other previously described and undescribed) arises.
-Sure, we can always try another binary operator, but what if _all_ binary operators are defined for a certain template?
+Sure, we can always try another binary operator, but what if _all_ binary operators are defined for a certain template (unlikely, so here's a more reasonable concern: what if we aren't sure _what_ binary operators might be defined for a certain template)?
-And what the hell is, for example, `std::tuple<>{} ^ ... ^ args` even supposed to mean from the readability standpoint.
+And what the hell is, for example, `std::tuple<>{} ^ ... ^ args` even supposed to mean from the readability standpoint?

 Enter extension methods.
 Well, not quite yet: they're not in C++, but we can get a pretty good idea of that they might look like from [deducing this](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2021/p0847r6.html).